rwbogl/prop/README.md

 procedure is *complete* (it will always find an answer) and *sound* (that answer is always correct).

+In the current implementation, the program actually finds the *shortest* possible proof by contradiction.

 ## Another example

 In the file `tests/test.ph`: